 Optimizing Water Use

 All thermal power plants—including our EfW facilities—use water to generate electricity.
 In the boiler, water is heated to generate steam, which runs the turbine to generate electricity.
 Most of this water is condensed and reused in the process of producing power.
 At some of our plants (such as the Covanta Niagara facility), we also generate steam that we export to communities and local businesses.
-While steam generation is a very efficient use of the waste resource, it can increase water consumption because the condensed water produced by the steam we export may not be returned to the facility to produce additional steam.
+While steam generation is a very efficient use of the waste resource, it can increase water withdrawal because the condensed water produced by the steam that is exported may not be returned to the facility to produce additional steam.
 At some of our facilities, water is also used in the cooling towers to condense the steam exhausted out of the turbine back into water for return to the boiler cycle.
 We also operate two once-through cooling plants, both of which use non-potable saline water.

-In addition to optimizing our water consumption, we also minimize our wastewater discharge, using water internally to the extent possible.
-A total of 17 of our facilities are zero-process water discharge, meaning that only sanitary wastewater is discharged to the local wastewater treatment plant.
+In addition to minimizing our water consumption, we also minimize our wastewater discharge, using water internally as much as possible.
+A total of 19 of our facilities are zero process water discharge facilities, meaning that only sanitary wastewater is discharged to the local wastewater treatment plant.